 Impairment losses of continuing operations are recognised in the statement of profit and loss.
+(All amounts are in lakhs of Indian rupees, unless otherwise stated)

 An assessment is made at each reporting date to determine whether there is an indication that previously recognised impairment losses no longer exist or have decreased.
 If such indication exists, the Company estimates the asset's or CGU's recoverable amount.
 A previously recognised impairment loss is reversed only if there has been a change in the assumptions used to determine the asset's recoverable amount since the last impairment loss was recognised.
 The reversal is limited so that the carrying amount of the asset does not exceed its recoverable amount, nor exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognised for the asset in prior years.
-Such reversal is recognised in the statement of profit or loss unless the asset is carried at a revalued amount, in which case, the reversal is treated as a revaluation increase i.
+Such reversal is recognised in the statement of profit or loss unless the asset is carried at a revalued amount, in which case, the reversal is treated as a revaluation increase j.
 Leases